 Bob Feeny serves as Pastoral Resident at Wellesley Village Church.
-He grew up in the small town of Pittsfield New Hampshire before moving to Plymouth to study English at Plymouth State University, where he met his future wife, Sarah.
+He grew up in the small town of Pittsfield New Hampshire before moving to Plymouth to study English at Plymouth State University.
 His experiences as a summer camp counselor and resident assistant during college led him to work in college housing after graduation, where he engaged college students in important conversations about social justice, identity, and what it means to live in responsible, authentic communities.
-After five years of work in higher education, Bob & Sarah relocated to Chicago so that Bob could pursue a Master of Divinity at the University of Chicago Divinity School.
+After five years of work in higher education, Bob relocated to the Windy City to pursue a Master of Divinity at the University of Chicago Divinity School, focusing on theological ethics.

 Bob has a deep reverence for God’s presence throughout Creation, and when he is not in church or reading theology, he enjoys spending time in the outdoors.
 A passionate runner, cyclocross racer, and climber, he enjoys finding joy in familiar places as well as in wild, unexpected ones.
 Bob is happy to be back among the forests, mountains, and seashore that he grew up loving, and he is delighted to journey with Wellesley Village Church over the next two years